NigelOrr-Imenco/subsea-wireless/readme.md

 ### Usage
 Use Python to run the rov.py and remote.py scripts, starting the simulated subsea devices.
+Then either:
+* use Python to run vessel.py or
+* use Python to run mqtt_bridge.py and then in a separate terminal use Python to run mqtt_vessel.py

-Then use Python to run vessel.py .
-In the demo, it will interrogate each modem (the ROV one and the remote one) for some parameters and print the results on the console.
+Either vessel or MQTT vessel demos will interrogate each modem (the ROV one and the remote one) for some parameters and print the results on the console.

+If running the MQTT version, an MQTT client such as [MQTT explorer](https://mqtt-explorer.com/) connected to the same broker is useful to view the updated broker state

 ## Serial support
 To use serial ports for communications, install python serial